bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 ## Research Questions

 Now that you are all set up, it's time to learn a little more about the tools of the trade.
 Edit this file and answer the following questions.
 You can type your answer below the questions.
+You are going to need to start familiarizing yourself with the [GitHub docs](https://docs.github.com/en) doc short for documentation are the instructions on how to use a languge, or program.
+A large part of your job as a developer will be learning how to read and work with documentation.
+Please reference the GitHub docs when answering the questions below.
+If you cannot find what you are looking for in the docs, you can always start to practice your google skills.

+1. What is git?
+What is the difference between git and GitHub?
+2. Why do we create a branch?
+3. What is the purpose of a pull request?
+4. What is the command you can use to switch between branches?
+For example you are working on a feature branch and you want to switch back to main.
+5. Explain the difference between `git fetch`, `git merge` and `git pull` what does each command do?
+6. What is a merge conflict?
+How do you resolve a merge conflict?